surekhabiradar885/LoginAppDemo/README.md

 ## What to improve

-Route Guard of Ngrx can be implemented to authentificate/decide whether the user can or not access the component.Lazy loading feature modules can be implemented for improving the performence.
+Route Guard of Ngrx can be implemented to authentificate/decide whether the user can or not access the component.
+Lazy loading feature modules can be implemented for improving the performence.
 There should be a forgot password option and cancel button on the login page.

 ## Further help